AlekseiAleksandrov/rsschool-cv/cv.md

 ## *About Me*

 A few months ago, I set myself the goal of changing my life and one of the stages of this process was the study of programming.
 After some deliberation, the Front-End direction was chosen.
-Plans for 2022 to become a Junior developer and raise your level.
+Plans for 2022 to become a Junior developer and raise level.
 My strengths are excellent communication with people and well-coordinated teamwork experience.

 ## *Skills and Proficiency*